donbignose/flowtime.nvim/README.md

 ## License

-FlowTime is released under the MIT License.
+Flowtime is released under the MIT License.